MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 # Change history

+* draft-nygren-httpbis-httpssvc-03
+    * Change redirect type for HSTS-style behavior from 302 to 307 to reduce ambiguities.

 * draft-nygren-httpbis-httpssvc-02
     * Remove the redundant length fields from the wire format.
-    * Define aSvcDomainName of "." for SvcRecordType=1
+    * Define a SvcDomainName of "." for SvcRecordType=1
       as being the HTTPSSVC RRNAME.
     * Replace "hq" with "h3".